Ancient DNA is being carried out by the University of Copenhagen.

 February 2018 - recent results show two adult individuals had Hepatitis B virus which may have caused their deaths.

-March 2019 - Analysis is continuing during 2019 and hoping for results to be published before the end of the year.
+March 2019 - Analysis is continuing during 2019 and hoping for results to be published in 2020.